christoph2/objutils/docs/README.rst

 Documentation
 -------------

-For full documentation, including installation, tutorials and PDF documents, please see `https://objutils.rtfd.org`_.
+For full documentation, including installation, tutorials and PDF documents, please see ..  _`Readthedocs`: https://objutils.rtfd.org

 Bugs/Requests
 -------------

-Please use the `GitHub issue tracker <https://github.com/christoph2/objutils/issues>`_ to submit bugs or request features.
+Please use the .. _`GitHub issue tracker`: https://github.com/christoph2/objutils/issues to submit bugs or request features.

 References
 ----------

-`Here<https://github.com/christoph2/objutils/blob/master/docs/Data_Formats.pdf>`_ is an overview of some of the classic hex-file formats.
+.. _`Here`: https://github.com/christoph2/objutils/blob/master/docs/Data_Formats.pdf is an overview of some of the classic hex-file formats.

 Authors
 -------

-- `Christoph Schueler<cpu12.gems@googlemail.com>`_ - Initial work and project lead.
+-  .. _`Christoph Schueler`: cpu12.gems@googlemail.com - Initial work and project lead.

-See also the list of `contributors<CONTRIBUTORS>`_ who participated in this project.
+See also the list of  .. `contributors`: CONTRIBUTORS who participated in this project.

 License
 -------

-This project is licensed under the GNU General Public License v2.0 - see the `LICENSE<LICENSE>`_ file for details.
+This project is licensed under the GNU General Public License v2.0 - see the .. _`LICENSE`: LICENSE file for details.

 Contribution
 ------------